 The floodplain administrator shall review requests submitted to the building official that seek approval to modify the strict application of the flood load and flood resistant construction requirements of the Florida Building Code to determine whether such requests require the granting of a variance pursuant to article 1, division 8 of this chapter.

 Sec.
 38-54. - Coordination of notices and orders.

-The floodplain administrator and the building official shall coordinate the issuance of all necessary notices or orders to ensure compliance with this chapter and the flood resistant construction requirements of the Florida Building Code.
+The floodplain administrator and the building official shall coordinate the issuance of all necessary notices or orders to ensure compliance with this chapter.

 Sec.
 38-55. - Inspections.